electric-sql/pglite/pglite-cli-distribution-design.md

 Startup validates native PostgreSQL metadata first and the PGlite manifest second.
 It refuses incompatible PostgreSQL majors, catalog versions, page formats, or storage features before starting a Worker that can modify the cluster.
-A missing manifest on an otherwise valid native PostgreSQL directory is handled by an explicit import/adoption command or option; it is never silently created during ordinary server startup.
+The initial release rejects a missing manifest on an otherwise valid native PostgreSQL directory.
+A future explicit import/adoption command may create one after validating the directory; ordinary server startup never does so silently.

 Classic and multi-session PGlite may open the same compatible cluster sequentially.
 They may never own it concurrently.
 Both modes acquire the same